-- 31. The participation of indigenous peoples in international forums is an important expression of their external self-determination, and many indigenous peoples' organizations are realizing the importance of such participation and increasing their representation at such meetings.
-The importance of that participation was recognized by the General Assembly, by its adoption of resolution 71/321, on enhancing the participation of indigenous peoples' representatives and institutions in meetings of relevant United Nations bodies on issues affecting them.
-That process is ongoing on the basis of decisions taken by the General Assembly. - 32.
+- 31. The participation of indigenous peoples in international forums is an important expression of their external self-determination, and many indigenous peoples' organizations are increasing their representation at such meetings.68 The importance of that participation was recognized by the General Assembly, by its adoption of resolution 71/321, on enhancing the participation of indigenous peoples' representatives and institutions in meetings of relevant United Nations bodies on issues affecting them. - 32.
 Indigenous peoples take part in all indigenous specific mandates and are taking part at the international level outside indigenous specific mandates, such as the work of the international human rights mechanisms, including the United Nations treaty bodies, the universal periodic review mechanism of the Human Rights Council and the special procedures of the Council.
 They are represented in the Local Communities and Indigenous Peoples Platform initiated by the parties at the twenty-third session of the Conference of the Parties to the United Nations Framework Convention on Climate Change.
-71 They participated actively in the processes that led to the development of the 2030 Agenda for Sustainable Development, and in the review of its implementation, and are undertaking their own monitoring of Sustainable Development Goal implementation at the national and local levels.
-72 The Expert Mechanism's new mandate, allowing indigenous peoples the opportunity to seize the support of the mechanism for dialogue facilitation, capacity-building and technical cooperation, is a form of self-determination, as is its revised mandate to decide on the themes of its own reports. - 33.
+They participated actively in the processes that led to the development of the 2030 Agenda for Sustainable Development, and in the review of its implementation, and are undertaking their own monitoring of Sustainable Development Goal implementation at the national and local levels.
+The new mandate of the Expert Mechanism, allowing indigenous peoples the opportunity to request the support of the Mechanism for the facilitation of dialogue, capacity-building and technical cooperation, is a form of self-determination, as is its revised mandate to decide on the themes of its own reports. - 33.
 Indigenous peoples express their self-determination at the regional level through strategic litigation on self-determination, with some measure of success, before the African Commission on Human and Peoples' Rights and the African Court on Human and Peoples' Rights.
 The decisions of those bodies in Centre for Minority Rights Development (Kenya) and Minority Rights Group International (on behalf of the Endorois Welfare Council) v.
 Kenya and African Commission on Human and Peoples' Rights v.
-Republic of Kenya,
+Republic of Kenya, respectively, provide essential guidance on the implementation of the rights of indigenous peoples.71 - 34.
+One concern expressed by some indigenous peoples is the move to group indigenous peoples with "local communities" within multiple international conventions and other multilateral agreements.
+The Such a development may have the impact of undermining the rights of indigenous peoples under the Declaration, in particular their right to self-determination, a concern which some States share.
+A further concern expressed by